yanjiulab/learn-python3/README.md

 Showing the structure of Python Standard libraries and understand what Python can do.

-Scenario Guide for Python Applications | 不同情境下的应用
+Scenario Guide for Python Applications (3-party Libs) | 不同情境下的应用
 --------------------------------------
 When we make our own applications, what modules or packages can we use?
 I write down the experienced knowledge into a list for different scenario.
+- Numpy
+- Scipy
+- Matplotlib

-- pdf2txt: pdfminer.six
+- pdfminer.six

 Shipping Great Python Code | 部署自己的代码
 --------------------------